| | We will be glad to conduct this Open

 when Mindcraft conducted its second test.
 It directly addresses concerns on lab

 accessibility raised by Linus Torvalds, Jeremy Allison, and Alan Cox.
+In this

 phase the Linux experts can use any versions of the operating system, Apache, or Samba,